Technocation/technocation.github.io/2018-technocation.md

     -   "OSGeo Chapter" should self-organize

-        Based on informal discussions with OSGeo members online and at the FOSS$G conference there is a major interest in how to support and build community across the nation.
+        Based on informal discussions with OSGeo members online and at the FOSS4G conference there is a major interest in how to support and build community across the nation.
 Technocation is a non-profit that can act as a formal home for the OSGeo.US chapter.

     -   "OSGeo Chapter" should prepare a mission and objective statement